candoumbe/Queries/README.md

 # Queries <img src='https://candoumbe.visualstudio.com/Queries/_apis/build/status/Queries%20(master)'/>

-This is a "basic" database agnostic query builder.
+This is a "basic" datastore agnostic query builder.

 ## Why?
 The idea of this project came to me when I dealt with Entity Framework 6.x Code First for a project I was working on as Architect.